Family Vacation To Yellowstone

 Take a short walk (.8 mile loop) along the boardwalk trail to see it all.
 We walked the boardwalk in a clockwise direction ending at the Dragon’s Mouth Spring.
 If you are short on time, the weather is too hot or too cold, or the kids are cranky, you could go right (counter-clockwise) at the parking area to see just Mud Volcano and Dragon’s Mouth Spring rather than completing the loop.
 These were the highlights of the boardwalk for us, but the entire loop was terrific.

-Stop 3- Yellowstone Lake and Fisher Bridge Visitor Center
+Stop 3- Yellowstone Lake and Fishing Bridge Visitor Center

 Upon entering, you can see Yellowstone Lake through the large back door.
 Exit and enjoy some time gazing at the lake or take a stroll along the short beach.
 We were surprised to see how large Yellowstone Lake is!
 Trivia time- it’s the largest high elevation lake in North America!

-Tip: Restrooms are not located inside the Fisher Bridge Visitor Center.
+Tip: Restrooms are not located inside the Fishing Bridge Visitor Center.
 A separate restroom facility can be found adjacent to the parking lot.

 Stop 4-West Thumb Geyser Basin